Skip to main contentIBM Quantum Documentation

 Import an OpenQASM 3 program into Qiskit

 You must install the package qiskit_qasm3_import to use this function.
-For example:
+Install using the following command.

 pip install qiskit-qasm3-import